nodeontrain/nodeontrain.xyz/tuts/user_validations.md

 ...
 {% endhighlight %}

-Next we’ll add tests for the invalidity of a variety of invalid email addresses.
+Next we'll add tests for the invalidity of a variety of invalid email addresses.

 {% highlight javascript %}
 ...